arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 A point of view of disarming simplicity.
 It's **test-first applied to version control**.
 It instantly resonated with me.

-As I was accustomed to write tests before the implementation, it was easy to start writing commit messages before coding.
-Messages became statement of intents, commits became commitments.
+If you are accustomed to write tests before the implementation, writing commit messages before coding will be natural.
+Messages become statement of intents, commits become commitments.

 This is how the [Squash Workflow](https://steveklabnik.github.io/jujutsu-tutorial/real-world-workflows/the-squash-workflow.html) works in Jujutsu.
 It revolves around the idea of creating a new empty revision, together with its description, even before touching any file.
-Not a coincidence that the command to do this is `jj commit`.
+Not a coincidence tha the command to do this is `jj commit`.
 The commit message as the intent and the unit of work.

 First you write it, then you make it true.